Financial support for study delays due to 'force majeure': UM Profileringsfonds

 Decision

-The Director of Student Services Centre will decide on your application after advice from the student dean.
-In case of a positive decision, the financial support amounts to €320 per established month (5 ECTS) of study delay incurred in academic year 2022-2023.
+The Director of the Student Services Centre (SSC) will decide on your application after advice from the student dean.
+In case of a positive decision, the financial support amounts to € 345,50 per established month (five ECTS) of study delay incurred.
+You can receive a maximum total of 12 months of financial support per enrolment for the entire period you are enrolled at UM.

 Within eight weeks, you will receive a written response to your Profileringsfonds application from the director of the Student Services Centre.